 Oyster mushrooms are becoming quite familiar to most people as they are easy to cultivate and commonly sold in delicatessens and large supermarkets.
 There are a few subspecies of oyster mushroom, some of which can grow enormous – like the 4kg beauty shown below.
 Probably the most beautiful mushroom I have ever seen.

-If you think you have come across some particularly pale, ghostly and flimsy oyster mushrooms in dank coniferous woodland then you are more likely to have found angel wings (pleurotellus porrigens).
-This used to be considered quite rare, but now seem quite common in older conifer plantations.
-It is very beautiful in dank misty woodland, though less good to eat than true oyster mushrooms.
+If you think you have come across some particularly pale, ghostly and flimsy oyster mushrooms in dank coniferous woodland then you are more likely to have found angel wings (Pleurocybella porrigens).
+This used to be considered quite rare, but now seem quite common in older conifer plantations, particularly in Argyll and the West Highlands.
+It is a very beautiful thing to find in dank misty woodland.
 I have seen its edibility listed as “unknown”, but I have eaten it on several occasions with no ill effects.
 There was recently a case of group poisoning in Japan and the finger was pointed at angel wings (considered a dilicacy over there).
 The case is a little dubious as the mushroom had been widely eaten for centuries previously.
-I suspect cross-contamination, or possibly a gastro-irritant being ingested at the same time.